 Core Applied Courses Key extensions to the general framework of Economics provided to all students include econometric applications using financial data, integration of behavioral insights drawn from psychology, and expansion of the analysis to provide a global perspective.
 The three 2-credit courses that address these three issues, offered during the second semester and summer of the program, are respectively: Financial Econometrics (2), Behavioral Economics (2), and International Economics (2).

 Applied Economics/Business Concentration Courses An essential feature of a skilled manager, analyst, or policy maker is the ability to make the right decisions.
 Success in decision making can be achieved by adopting the general conceptual, analytic, and theoretical framework of Economics, and then exploring applications suggested by management disciplines such as accounting, human resources, business law, business analytics, and strategy.
 This is the goal of the applied economics/business concentration.
 Two-credit courses offered in this concentration include Economics and Accounting (2), Personnel Economics (2), Law and Economics (2), Microeconometrics (2), Industrial Economics (2) and Game Theory (2).
 In addition, during the second year the student completes a one-credit independent study based on one of these courses that allows the student to work closely with the instructor of the course to explore in depth a particular topic of interest to the student.

 Schedule of Classes The standard two-year program has classes held over 21 months (four semesters, one summer).
 After the first semester in the fall, semesters are divided into two modules.
 Two-credit courses are offered during these modules.
-Although the schedule below indicates that the independent study is taken during the second module of the spring semester of the second year, it can be taken in any module during the second year of the program.
+Sample online schedules for the two concentrations offered in our standard two-year, online program are provided below.